learn-co-curriculum/react-hooks-redux-quote-lab/README.md

 ### Quotes Component

-The `Quotes` Component will render a list of individual `QuoteCard` components.
+The `Quotes` component will render a list of individual `QuoteCard` components.
 It needs to be connected to the `Redux` state so that it can render the quotes.
 Also make sure to attach the remove, upvote, and downvote actions from the Quotes Actions file to pass down as callback props to the `QuoteCard` component.